realrubberduckdev/dp-blog/src/content/ps-func-returning-2-values.md

 # The function

-The objective of the function we are writing is to check if an item is present in a json array.
+The objective of the function we are writing is to check if an item is present in a JSON array.
 ```
 {
     [